 Is there an official HITRUST certification?

 HITRUST offers a two-step approach to certification.
 First, the myCSF tool can be used to perform a self-assessment.
-This may be adequate for some organizations, but for most covered entities and business associates, it really is just the beginning.
+This may be adequate for some organizations, but for most covered entities and business associates, it’s really just the beginning.
 Using the self-assessment tools, you’ll be able to identify potential gaps in your security approach.
 Addressing these before engaging with a HITRUST assessor will increase your chances of receiving a validated certification.

 The second step is to engage a HITRUST assessor to conduct a validated assessment.
 This assessment will involve onsite interviews, a documentation review, and system testing.
 The assessment is intense, but if you’ve already undergone validation for other regulations and standards, you’ll likely have an easier time of it as the CSF framework maps to many other regulations.